palant/palant.info/content/articles/what-data-does-xiaomi-collect-about-you/index.md

 {{toc}}

 *Disclaimer*: This article is based entirely on reverse engineering Xiaomi Mint Browser 3.4.3.
-I haven't seen the browser in action, so some details might be wrong.
+I haven't seen the browser in action, so some details might be wrong. **Update** (2020-05-08): From a quick glance at Xiaomi Mint Browser 3.4.4 which has been released in the meantime, no further changes to this functionality appear to have been implemented.

 ## Event data